toddcooke/summaries/README.md

     - 200, 203, 204, 206, 300, 301, 404, 405, 410, 414, and 501
     - No cache preventing headers, like Cache-Control
 1. Uniform Interface
-    - Resource identification in requests eg Content-Type
+    - Resource identification in requests - eg Content-Type
-1. Layered System
+    - Resource manipulation through representations
+    - Self-descriptive messages
+    - Hypermedia as the engine of application state (HATEOAS)
+1. Layered System - clients don't know whether they are connected directly to end server, or are going through an intermediary
-1. (Optional) Code on demand
+1. (Optional) Code on demand - servers can transfer executable code

 Software Architecture Patterns
 * Strangler pattern